 Tinajero, Hurley and Lozano (1998) note that "Literature is an ideal medium for second language instruction.
 It captures students' interest shifting the instructional focus from conscious language learning to the enjoyment of literature" (155).
-Furthermore, providing students with a rich, authentic language of instruction in meaningful contexts facilitates natural acquisition of new vocabulary and language patterns.
+Furthermore, providing students with rich, authentic language in meaningful contexts facilitates natural acquisition of new vocabulary and language patterns.
 When students listen to poems, rhymes, and patterned/predictable stories they can learn new language patterns and idiomatic usages (156).
-Using texts as mirrors, windows and sliding doors to build background knowledge.